Pediatric Vision Care for Your Child

 Why is Vision Care for My Child So Important?

 Vision is one of the most important ways that children take in the world around them, whether in the classroom or at play.
 In fact, nearly 80% of all learning is done through the visual system.
 When a child has healthy vision, they can focus unfettered on their interests and hobbies, excel in school, and reach their highest ambitions.
 If a child has undiagnosed vision problems, they can fall behind in school and withdraw from healthy activities such as reaching and playing outdoors.
-At Wilmington Eye, our experienced pediatric team offers specialized vision care for children of all ages to ensure healthy vision and success in everything your child does.
+At Wilmington Eye, our experienced pediatric eye doctors offers specialized vision care for children of all ages to ensure healthy vision and success in everything your child does.